Neonatal conjunctivitis: Infectious

 The two most common infectious causes of neonatal conjunctivitis are N. gonorrhoeae and Chlamydia, typically acquired from the birth canal during delivery.
 However, other different bacteria and viruses can be the cause, including herpes simplex virus (HSV 2), Staphylococcus aureus, Streptococcus pyogenes, and Streptococcus pneumoniae.

 Ophthalmia neonatorum due to gonococci (N. gonorrhoeae) typically manifests in the first 5 days after birth and is associated with marked bilateral purulent discharge and local inflammation.
 In contrast, conjunctivitis secondary to infection with C. trachomatis produces conjunctivitis 3 days to 2 weeks after delivery.
 The discharge is usually more watery (mucopurulent) and less inflamed.
 Babies infected with chlamydia may develop pneumonitis (chest infection) at a later stage (range 2–19 weeks after delivery).
 Infants with chlamydia pneumonitis should be treated with oral erythromycin for 10–14 days.

 Diagnosis is performed after taking a swab from the infected conjunctivae.

 Prevention

 Antibiotic ointment is typically applied to the newborn's eyes within one hour of birth as prevention against gonococcal ophthalmia.
-This may be chloramphenicol (DOC in Mexico), erythromycin (DOC in the United States), tetracycline, silver nitrate (DOC in Spain), or rarely Argyrol (mild silver protein).
+This may be chloramphenicol (drug of choice in Mexico), erythromycin (drug of choice in the United States), tetracycline, silver nitrate (drug of choice in Spain), or rarely Argyrol (mild silver protein).
 The use of diluted silver nitrate solution was introduced in 1881 by Credé as Credé's prophylaxis.

 Prophylaxis needs antenatal, natal, and postnatal care.